rizkg/BBHash/README.md

      uint64_t  idx = bphf->lookup(input_keys[0]);

 # Types supported
 The master branch works with Plain Old Data types only (POD).
 To work with other types, use the "alltypes" branch (it runs slighlty slower).
 The alltypes branch includes a sample code with strings.
+The "internal_hash" branch allows to work with types that do not support copy os assignment operators.

 # How to run test